Interstate and overseas applicants

 - student sits the Opportunity Class Placement Test in NSW or submits the report of academic merit

-The Report of academic merit (PDF 191KB) for use by interstate and overseas applicants' requires individual and standardised testing of the child by a registered psychologist or other qualified practitioner including Full Scale IQ results of a Wechsler Intelligence Scale for Children (WISC IV) with standardised reading and mathematics test results.
+The Report of academic merit for use by interstate and overseas applicants' requires individual and standardised testing of the child by a registered psychologist or other qualified practitioner including Full Scale IQ results of a Wechsler Intelligence Scale for Children (WISC IV) with standardised reading and mathematics test results.
 This is to be arranged by the parents at their own expense if students are unable to sit the Opportunity Class Placement Test.
 A report is not required for students sitting the test.

 Illness or misadventure procedure